docksal/docksal/docs/directory-structure.md

 # Directory structure

+All your Drude projects should be located **under current user's home folder**.

-Drude enforces a directory structure where all your projects go into subfolders under the main `<projects>` folder.
+Drude recommends a directory structure where all your projects go into subfolders under the main `<projects>` folder.
-The `<projects>` folder can be arbitrarily located and named.
-It is best to put it on the fastest drive you have.
+The `<projects>` folder can be arbitrarily named.

-`dsh` will install the necessary boot2docker-vagrant VM files (`Vagrantfile` and `vagrant.yml`) into the `<projects>` folder.

 ```
-+ ...
  - <projects>
  |--- drupal-site
  |      docker-compose.yml